Advanced Fiction Writing A Writer's Guide and Anthology

 - For many years, I’ve been recommending Meg Jay’s book The Defining Decade: Why Your Twenties Matter and How to Make The Most of Them Now (2012; updated 2021) to my students.
 Of all her good advice, perhaps the best is this: Don’t wait for the “perfect” opportunity to come along while you spin your wheels, inert and anxious – get moving, even if it’s in a new direction, because it could lead to something good.

 I first met Andrew Chan at the University of North Carolina-Chapel Hill in 2004, when he was an incoming first-year student and I was finishing my Ph.D in literature.
-Andrew was the second-ever winner of the Thomas Wolfe Scholarship in creative writing, the application for which includes a “Why I Write” essay like those in Ch.
+Andrew was the third-ever winner of the Thomas Wolfe Scholarship in creative writing, the application for which includes a “Why I Write” essay like those in Ch.
 1. As a selection-committee member, I got to meet Andrew in person: funny, smart, and kind, he also knew more about film, even in those pre-Netflix days, than anyone I’d ever met.
 At Carolina, Andrew minored in creative writing, including extensive coursework in poetry, fiction, and creative nonfiction.
 Now, he’s Web Editor at The Criterion Collection, which preserves, streams, and educates viewers about world cinema.
-His writing appears in its newsletters, Lincoln Center’s Film Comment Magazine, and The New Yorker, among others, and his first book, Why Mariah Carey Matters, is forthcoming from UT-Austin Press.
-Over email, Andrew and I discussed how studying creative writing can be a springboard into your post-college professional and intellectual lives.
+His writing appears in its newsletters, Lincoln Center’s Film Comment Magazine, and The New Yorker, among others, and he’s writing his first book on ’90s pop culture and R&B. Over email, Andrew and I discussed how studying creative writing can be a springboard into your post-college professional and intellectual lives.